Amrisha7/Job_Market_Analysis/README.md

 ## Objective:
 A SQL-based intelligence engine designed to help freshers identify high-paying job opportunities, calculate skill-match probability, and visualize the "Salary ROI" of learning new technical skills.

+## Core Insights from the 2026 Engine:

+### The Skill Multiplier: Adding Power BI expands the fresher job market by 25.4%, making it the most effective "career-opening" skill for SQL users.

+### The Salary Ceiling: Entry-level pay peaks at 11.94 LPA, but requires a shift toward Machine Learning and Cloud (AWS/Linux).

+### Geographic Sweet Spot: Kolkata currently offers the highest average salary (7.23 LPA) for this skill set, followed closely by Delhi.

 ## The Problem Statement
 How can a fresher navigate thousands of job postings to find the highest-paying role?
 This project solves the "Blind Application" problem by using SQL logic to match specific user profiles against a dataset of 5,000+ Indian job listings.